KathiSa/climateindoorsimulation/ProgramStart.md

 python -m app
 ```

-Backend is started.
+Your backend has been started.
 Now you can use the backend, for example to work with Jupyter Notebooks.

-Note: You can find a step by step guide including pictures below!
+Note: You can find a step by step guide including pictures below.

 ### Starting frontend (optional):

-Open another command window and navigate into you project folder.
+Open another command window and navigate into your project folder.

 Execute the following: